EvgeniiaS/Causal-Identification-Framework/README.md

 # Measurement Maturity in Marketing Analytics
-### *Why Before/After Lies, When Models Fail, and What BSTS+SC Actually Gives You*
+### *Why Before/After Lies, When Models Fail, and What BSTS + Synthetic Control Actually Gives You*

 ---

 ## Research Question

-What is the **incremental** revenue contribution of Paid Search campaigns during Black Friday 2025, above organic BF demand?
+What is the **incremental** revenue contribution of Paid Search campaigns during Black Friday (BF) 2025, above organic BF demand?

 ---